 Tip: You can swap flour for cornstarch if you want.

-You might need to put some foil underneath the pie dish to avoid cleaning the oven, as the juices of the pie might come out during baking.
+You might need to put some foil underneath the pie dish or another tray to avoid cleaning the oven, as the pie's juices might come out during baking.

 Allow the pie to cool down on a wire rack, then serve it at room temperature.